"Powerful, soul-stirring, fierce and gritty. A legendary boundary-pushing icon of modern blues."

-Hornet's Nest was recorded in Nashville and produced by songwriter/drummer Tom Hambridge (producer of James Cotton' Grammy-nominated Cotton Mouth Man, Buddy Guy's Grammy-winning CDs Skin Deep and Living Proof, as well as albums for Susan Tedeschi, George Thorogood and Walker's previous CD, Hellfire).
+Hornet's Nest was recorded in Nashville and produced by songwriter/drummer Tom Hambridge (producer of James Cotton's Cotton Mouth Man, Buddy Guy's Grammy-winning CDs Skin Deep and Living Proof, as well as albums for Susan Tedeschi, George Thorogood and Walker's previous CD, Hellfire).
 Hornet's Nest--featuring 12 songs, including nine new originals--blends Walker's boundless energy and his myriad influences into a contemporary blues tour-de-force.
 His always-inventive guitar playing is matched note-for-note by his fervent vocals.
-From menacing, hard rocking electric blues to cool Memphis funk to R&B rave-ups to Sunday morning gospel, Walker's blues-fierce and untamed, adventurous and fun--continue to define the genre.
+From menacing, hard rocking electric blues to cool Memphis funk to R&B rave-ups to Sunday morning gospel, Walker's blues--fierce and untamed, adventurous and fun--continue to define the genre.

+According to Walker, the album, with Tom Hambridge at the helm, was a joy to make.
 The band--Hambridge on drums, Reese Wynans on B-3 organ and piano, Rob McNelley on guitar, and Tommy MacDonald on bass--pushed Walker to deliver his absolute best performances.
 "It comes through loud and clear," Walker says.
 "If I don't believe it, nobody is gonna believe it.
 And ain't nobody is gonna listen to it or buy it.
 Tom made everything exciting."

-Joe Louis Walker was born in San Francisco on Christmas Day of 1949.
+Joe Louis Walker was born in San Francisco on Christmas Day, 1949.
+He was raised and schooled in the famed and dangerous Fillmore District.
 His parents were both from the South and they brought their love of blues with them when they headed west.
-Joe's dad played blues piano, and his mom played B.B.
+Walker's dad played blues piano, and his mom played B.B.
 King records.
-Walker picked up the guitar as a child, and by the time he was 16 was regularly backing touring blues artists rolling through town.
+Walker picked up the guitar as a child, and by the time he was 16, was an in-demand musician on the local club scene, regularly backing touring blues artists rolling through town.
+As a 16-year-old, he was the house guitarist at San Francisco's famed musical playground, The Matrix, where he played with or opened shows for everyone from Lightnin' Hopkins to Jimi Hendrix to Thelonious Monk.
+In addition to his work at The Matrix, he was a regular at Bill Graham's famed Fillmore West.
 San Francisco's music scene was quickly becoming a melting pot of blues, jazz and psychedelic rock, and Walker was right in the center of it.
+These ear-opening surroundings explain the ease with which Walker blends blues, rock, gospel, jazz and country, making it seem as if the walls between the genres never existed in the first place.

-As a 16-year-old, Walker was the house guitarist at San Francisco's famed musical playground, The Matrix, where he played with or opened shows for everyone from Lightnin' Hopkins to Jimi Hendrix to Thelonious Monk.
-He was also a regular at The Fillmore West.
 The blues legends Walker accompanied shared not only musical knowledge but also their personal wisdom with the teenage up-and-comer.
-Fred McDowell, Ike Turner, Albert King, Freddy King, Robert Jr. Lockwood, Lightnin' Hopkins and many others taught, fed, and chastised the youngster.
-Inspired by what he learned, Walker developed his own fiery, melodic, and always unpredictable guitar attack.
+Fred McDowell, Ike Turner, Albert King, Freddie King, Robert Jr. Lockwood, Lightnin' Hopkins and many others taught, fed and chastised the youngster.
+Blues icon Willie Dixon told him to set his sights high.
+"What's your style?
+You need your own sound," Dixon preached.
+Walker took the advice to heart and developed his own fiery, melodic and always unpredictable guitar attack.

 With each subsequent release, Walker's audience continues to grow, as his touring schedule continues to expand.
 He's played all over the U.S. and Canada, major European festivals including The North Sea Jazz Festival, Glastonbury, Notodden and Montreux, as well as festivals in Japan, Australia, Taiwan, Ireland, Turkey and Brazil.
 Now, with Hornet's Nest, Walker is excited about bringing even more people to his music.
 "Blues is a big tent," he says, "morphing into a bigger tent.
 Young folks like good blues when they hear it, and I'm here to make sure they want to listen."